-As discussed in Note 8, the Company issued 16,500,000 TEUs, consisting of a prepaid SPC and a senior amortizing note, for net proceeds of approximately \$800 million on September 17, 2018.
+The Company issued 16,500,000 TEUs, consisting of a prepaid SPC and a senior amortizing note, for net proceeds of approximately \$800 million on September 17, 2018.
 On September 14, 2021, the Company notified holders of the TEUs that the final settlement rate in respect of each SPC was 0.330911 shares of IFF's common stock.
 On September 15, 2021, 5,460,031 shares of IFF's common stock were issued in settlement of the SPCs.
 The SPC conversion factor is based on the VWAP per share of the Company's common stock.
-For purposes of calculating basic net income per share, the settlement rate of 0.330911 shares per SPC, the final settlement rate, was used on December 31, 2021 and 0.313400 shares per SPC was used on both December 31, 2020 and 2019.
-For purposes of calculating diluted earnings per share, the settlement rate of 0.330911 shares per SPC, the final settlement rate, was used on December 31, 2021 and 0.383900 shares per SPC was used on both December 31, 2020 and 2019.
+For purposes of calculating basic net income per share, the settlement rate of 0.330911 shares per SPC, the final settlement rate, was used on December 31, 2021 and 0.313400 shares per SPC was used on December 31, 2020.
+For purposes of calculating diluted earnings per share, the settlement rate of 0.330911 shares per SPC, the final settlement rate, was used on December 31, 2021 and 0.383900 shares per SPC was used on December 31, 2020.

-The Company has issued shares of Purchased Restricted Stock ("PRS") and Purchased Restricted Stock Units ("PRSUs") which contain nonforfeitable rights to dividends and thus are considered participating securities which are required to be included in the computation of basic and diluted earnings per share pursuant to the two-class method.
-The two-class method was not presented since the difference between basic and diluted net income per share for both common shareholders, PRS and PRSU holders was less than \$0.01 per share as of December 31, 2021, less than \$0.04 per share as of December 31, 2020 and less than \$0.01 per share as of December 31, 2019, and for each year the number of PRS and PRSUs outstanding as of December 31, 2021, 2020 and 2019 was immaterial.
-Net income allocated to such PRS and PRSUs during 2021, 2020 and 2019 was not material.
+The Company has issued shares of Purchased Restricted Stock Units ("PRSUs") which contain non-forfeitable rights to dividends and thus are considered participating securities which are required to be included in the computation of basic and diluted earnings per share pursuant to the two-class method.
+The two-class method was not presented since there was no difference between basic net (loss) income per share for both common shareholders and PRSU holders as of December 31, 2022, 2021 and 2020, and there was no difference between diluted net loss per share for both common shareholders and PRSU holders as of December 31, 2022.
+The difference between diluted net income per share for both common shareholders and PRSU holders was less than \$0.01 and \$0.04 per share as of December 31, 2021 and 2020.
+In addition, for each year, the number of PRSUs outstanding as of December 31, 2022, 2021 and 2020 was immaterial.
+Net loss allocated to such PRSUs during 2022 was not material and net income allocated to such PRSUs during 2021 and 2020 was not material.